 LEGO® Trains 40th Anniversary Set is LEGO set 40370-1.
-It doesn't have a score so far.
-The set is recommended by 0 reviews, based on 1 scored review and 8 reviews total.
+It has a score of 91.
+This is good compared to all other sets.
+The set is recommended by 1 reviews, based on 2 scored reviews and 9 reviews total.
+It is ranked in the top 8.05% scored sets on Brick Insights.
 We know this set was released in 2020, and it is categorised in Promotional.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 I got this Lego set for free w/ the purchase of my Disney Castle. :) Didn't take long to setup (Apx.
 30 mins) & is a great item to have on my desk.
 Doesn't take up much space & is a joy to look at. :)

 It is a pretty decent gift with purchase for the redemption amount although I think it could have been lower.

 As a gift with purchase, LEGO 40370 Push-Along Steam Engine is a cute, nostalgic model that will likely be popular with train enthusiasts and those who like vintage LEGO sets.
 It does move and can technically be played with; however, it's presented as a shelf item more than a toy.
 The build is simple enough that it can be put together quickly, and the addition of the base with its slick black and silver nameplate and 40 years logo make it an attractive display piece.

 Overall, the LEGO Iconic Steam Engine (40370) is a pretty good gift-with-purchase set that you will be able to get soon.
 I do like the idea of LEGO releasing older sets as part of the Iconic subtheme they've recently introduced.